michaelnordmeyer/jekyll-theme-nix/README.md

 ![Screenshot](/screenshot.png)

-If this theme feels to bloated to you, you can try [“Nixer”](https://github.com/michaelnordmeyer/jekyll-theme-nixer), the ultra-minimalistic version of “Nix”.
+If this theme feels to bloated to you, you can try [“Nixer”](https://github.com/michaelnordmeyer/jekyll-theme-nixer), the ultra-minimalist version of “Nix”.

 ## Limited Features